Big-Edge2297/homie-dashboard/README.md

 http://YOUR-HA-IP:8123/local/homie-dashboard.html
 ```

+For any changes, exit the HA app, clear the cache and start the app again.

 ### 5. Create a new dashboard in HA for easy access on the side panel

 Settings -> Add Dashboard -> Webpage and add http://YOUR-HA-IP:8123/local/homie-dashboard.html